 The Golden Girls Holiday Special

 media release: Purse String Productions presents...
 The Golden Girls Holiday Special!
 Twas just around Christmas and the house is full of woes.
 For each of our girls: Sophia, Blanche, Dorothy, and Rose.
 A time that should be filled with merriment and cheer has been replaced with feelings of worry and fear.
 A situation for which they just became aware Has led each of them to express a moment of prayer.
-Starring Dear Ruthie as Dorothy Zbornak Dita Von as Blanche Devereaux Brandon Herr as Rose Nylund Marcee Doherty-Elst as Sophia Petrillo Special Guest Star: Spencer Ricks as Grace Directed by Robert Sharon Written by Anthony Torti Tickets just $20/person
+Starring Dear Ruthie as Dorothy Zbornak, Dita Von as Blanche Devereaux, Brandon Herr as Rose Nylund, Marcee Doherty-Elst as Sophia Petrillo, Special Guest Star: Spencer Ricks as Grace.
+Directed by Robert Sharon; Written by Anthony Torti.